KBNLresearch/omSipCreator/doc/api.md

 - Parse the batch manifest and store the contents to two lists (one for the column headers, and one for the actual data)
 - Do some basic checks on the data in the batch manifest (do all required columns exist; does every entry have the expected number of columns)
-- Sort and group all entries in batch masnifest by PPN
+- Sort and group all entries in batch manifest by PPN
 - Then for each unique PPN value:
     * Create a PPN instance (using *ppn.PPN*)
     * Call the PPN processing function (using *ppn.proces*)